Gordon (given name): Origin of the name

 The given name Gordon originates from a transferred use of the Scottish surname Gordon.
 The origin of this surname is debated.
 While it is considered to be derived from a place name, it is not certain that the place name of Gordon, in Berwickshire, Scotland, is the origin of the surname.
 Berwickshire was once the home of Clan Gordon, and the earliest member of the family on record is of Richer de Gordun, who was lord of the barony of Gordon, in the mid-12th century.
 This place name may be derived from the Brythonic gor, meaning "spacious"; and din or dun, meaning "fort" (Irish: dún, Scottish: dùn, Welsh: dun, din).

 However, it is also possible that the Scottish surname originated from a place name in Normandy, France, and was brought over to Scotland, where it gave rise to the place name in Berwickshire.
 For example, the English surname Gordon is considered to be derived from Gourdon in Saône-et-Loire, France.
 Early records of this surname occur in England in the early 13th century (such as Adam de Gurdon, in 1204).
 This French place name is derived from the Gallo-Roman personal name Gordus and the locative suffix -o, -onis.

 The given name is thought to have been used in honour of Major-General Charles George Gordon (1833–85), who was killed at Khartoum.

 Variants, cognates

 The masculine given name can be represented in Scottish Gaelic as Gòrdan.

-The diminutives Gord or Gordie may also be used as a nickname.
+The diminutives Gord, Gordie or Jordie may also be used as a nickname.